 You don’t need previous experience to work in wildlife conservation with us.
 We’ll teach you everything you need to know, and you’ll work alongside experienced conservationists.
 You’ll also have support from our Projects Abroad staff should you need anything.

 Our Galapagos Island Conservation Project runs year round, and you can join at any time from a minimum of two weeks.
 We do advise you to stay as long as you can, as it’s very likely you won’t want to go home after only two weeks!

 Your activities will be divided into four main categories:

 Conduct surveys to monitor wildlife species

 Throughout your stay, you will work at the giant tortoise breeding center.
-This species is one of the most fascinating, and famous, animals found on the Galapagos.
-You will help:
+This species is one of the most fascinating and famous animals found on the Galapagos Islands.
+You’ll help: